tonystrawberry/tonystrawberry.codes/content/jobs/Monstarlab/index.md

 url: "https://monstar-lab.com/global/"
 ---

-- Architect, develop, maintain and test web applications for clients
+- Architect, develop, maintain and test web applications in Ruby on Rails and AWS technologies
-- Write some blog posts on the technical blog of Monstarlab (https://engineering.monstar-lab.com/en/)
+- Lead teams in developing web applications by providing technical and architectural guidance, conducting thorough code reviews, and ensuring best practices in software design and development.
-- Did a internal presentation and demo about Blockchain & Solidity
+- Collaborate with project managers, designers, and clients to deliver high-quality web applications